Chile volcano Calbuco erupts again with new cloud of ash

 About 1,500 more people had been evacuated on Thursday, interior minister Mahmud Aleuy said.
 He said there were indications that the eruption was not as powerful as those of last week, when ash and gas reached 17 km (10.5 miles) into the atmosphere.

 "This emission is notably weaker than the previous ones.
-We are talking about a column of ash no higher than four kilometers," said Aleuy.
+We are talking about a column of ash no higher than four kilometres," said Aleuy.

 Officials said, however, that heavy rain or snow on Friday could lead to complications such as lahares - destructive flows of debris that can wipe out anything in their path.